Audio-Injector/isolated-and-pro/README.md

 # isolated
-Isolated sound card - 192khz, 24 bit, implementing the AI-AIS-v1.0
+Isolated and pro sound card - 192khz, 24 bit, implementing the AI-AIS-v1.0

 [If you want to discuss these products, or topics around hearing, acoustics and audio, join the audio injector email list.](https://lists.audioinjector.net/mailman/listinfo/people)